MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-10-IoT-Enterprise-21H2.md

 In this new release, there will be WPA3 H2E standards support for enhanced Wi-Fi security.
 Worry less about security when connecting devices to wireless networks—public or personal.
 WPA3 represents a industry standard in in Wi-Fi security.

 Introduced with Windows 11, it now comes available to Windows 10 IoT Enterprise, version 21H2 to offer increased protection against web traffic spying, session hijacking attacks, and brute-force password cracking.
-With WPA3 H2E standars in effect, web traffic will be encrypted when connected to open networks.
+With WPA3 H2E standards in effect, web traffic will be encrypted when connected to open networks.

-**Minimum requirements**: In order for your device to take advantage of this feature, you will need a router that supports WPA3 and a wireless network adapter that supports WPA3.
+**Minimum requirements**: In order for your IoT device to take advantage of this feature, you will need a router that supports WPA3 and a wireless network adapter that supports WPA3.

 To learn more, view [Faster and more secure Wi-Fi in Windows](https://support.microsoft.com/windows/faster-and-more-secure-wi-fi-in-windows-26177a28-38ed-1a8e-7eca-66f24dc63f09)